vishkid84/pickaflick_milestone_2/README.md

 APIs

 ## Testing
+I used an [Excel]() to update my testing.
+I have pasted a screenshot of that below.

+#### Links tested
 All the links in the site have been tested manually and found to be working successfully.

-Error message has been added if no movie is found in the pick-a-flick page.
-Error message has been added if no keyword entered in the search bar in the Search a movie page.
-Error message has been added if no movie returns with the entered keyword in the Search a movie page.

-The quiz score has a glitch, the score keeps adding if the right answer is clicked more than once.
-This is to be fixed at a later stage.
+#### Validations
+Validated html and css with W3C validator and JS with beautifytools.com.

+#### Responsiveness
 The website is created to be responsive, the way the results appear is different in mobile, tablet and desktop.
+Tested across multiple devices using devices directly where available and by using https://www.browserstack.com/ for others.

+#### Browser compatibility
 The website has been tested across different browsers (Chrome, Firefox, Opera, Microsoft Edge).
-The site does not work currently in IE.
-Tested across multiple devices using devices directly where available and by using browserstack.com for others.

-Validated html and css with W3C validator to make sure there are no errors.
+The site does not work properly in IE as the JS fetch function is not compatible in IE but since usage share of IE as per StatCounter as per Oct 2019 is less than 2%, I dont find this much as a problem.

+#### Noted errors/issues
+Error message has been added if no movie is found in the pick-a-flick page. <br>
+Error message has been added if no keyword entered in the search bar in the Search a movie page. <br>
+Error message has been added if no movie returns with the entered keyword in the Search a movie page. <br>

+The quiz score has two glitches:
+1. The score keeps adding if the right answer is clicked more than once.
+This is to be fixed at a later stage.
+2. Rare chance that the same answer appears for both options but score adds when clicked on either.
+So retained as such for now but to be fixed at a later stage.

 ## Deployment